 The Effects of Bruxism on the TMJs

 Bruxism, or tooth grinding during sleep, can cause TMJ disorder because it places a great deal of pressure on the jaw throughout the night.
 The jaw handles about 30-50 pounds of pressure per square inch when we eat.
 Bruxism puts about 600 pounds of pressure per square inch on the jaw during sleep.
 This can create problems with the TMJs and patients may develop TMJ disorder.
+The constant grinding often associated with TMJ can cause tooth sensitivity.
 Bruxism also wears down the natural groves of your teeth, which help keep the jaw aligned.
 Chronic bruxism thus contributes to the misalignment of your jaw, which also causes TMJ disorder.

 TMJ Disorder and Ringing in the Ears